 Step 4.
 Now you have a union

 Your employer and SGEU representatives (including workers from your bargaining unit) then sit down to negotiate a collective agreement.
-This agreement – the union contract – sets out the wages, benefits, working conditions, job security and other workplace rights.
+This agreement—the union contract—sets out wages, benefits, working conditions, job security and other workplace rights.
 SGEU has experienced, professional negotiators who know your industry and what is realistic.
 We've been representing Saskatchewan workers for over 100 years.

-You and your co-workers have the final say on any collective agreement, once again, through a secret ballot vote.
+You and your co-workers have the final say on any collective agreement through a secret ballot vote.
 SGEU is a democratic union and will work to protect your rights under provincial labour laws.

 Some employers would rather not have their employees represented by a union.
 But the choice is not theirs.
 Under Saskatchewan labour law, your employer cannot interfere with your decision to join a union.
 Employers can talk about the union generally but are forbidden from making any promises or threats, or to do anything that might prevent employees from making a free decision.
 If your employer breaks the law, SGEU can take legal steps to enforce your rights.